ministryofjustice/tech-docs-github-pages-publisher/README.md

 There are two scripts within the Docker image that both use the middleman gem:

-- [preview.sh](publishing-scripts/preview.sh) - serve the compiled HTML and assets on a localhost port - useful for previewing the site locally
+- [preview.sh](scripts/preview.sh) - serve the compiled HTML and assets on a localhost port - useful for previewing the site locally
-- [publish.sh](publishing-scripts/publish.sh) - compiles the docs into a /docs folder, tests the links using htmlproofer and pushes it to the gh-pages branch via Git, which GitHub Pages will serve.
+- [compile-and-create-artifact.sh](scripts/compile-and-create-artifact.sh) - compiles the source code and places the HTML into the /docs folder, tests the links using htmlproofer and and creates a .tar artifact file that other GH Actions will serve to GitHub Pages.

 This image is used by the [MoJ Template Documentation Site](https://github.com/ministryofjustice/template-documentation-site) repository for MOJ technical documentation that gets published to GitHub Pages.

 ## How to use tool in GH Action

-Example of using tech-docs-github-pages-publisher v1.5, actions/checkout@v3, and calling the publish.sh script inside Docker container.

-Note 'git config --global --add safe.directory' is needed to circumvent a Git cve [issue](https://github.com/actions/checkout/issues/766) in checkout.
+Example of using tech-docs-github-pages-compiler.
+Add the following code to .github/workflows/publish-gh-pages.yml in your repository.

 ```
 name: Publish gh-pages